speciationgenomics/speciationgenomics.github.io/_pages/awk.md

 # We cannot just paste them together as they are sorted in different ways
 # Therefore, we need to sort the files First
-sort -nk 1 cichlids.info > cichlids.info.sorted
+sort -k 1 cichlids.info > cichlids.info.sorted

 # Or we can just do that directly without rewriting them by using <() which makes linux interpret the output of the command between the brackets as a file
 # This is a useful alternative to generating lots of intermediate files
+# Let's join the two files by the first column each. (-1 1) specifies that it should take the first column in the first file and (-2 1) that it should also use the first column of the second file.
-paste cichlids.info.sorted <(sort -nk 1 cichlids.imiss) > cichlids.info.full
+join -1 1 -2 1 cichlids.info.sorted <(sort -k 1 cichlids.imiss) > cichlids.info.full

-# Now annoyingly the header is somewhere in between
+# Now annoyingly the header is somewhere in between, let's move it to the beginning
+# This code first gets the line containing INDV and then all lines not containing INDV and writes everything into a new file.
 cat <(grep INDV cichlids.info.full) <(grep -v INDV cichlids.info.full) > cichlids.info.full.tmp
+# let's overwrite the full file with the tmp file that has the header in the correct position
 mv cichlids.info.full.tmp cichlids.info.full

 # Let's check how many samples we find in each group